-The Site is bounded in the north by the Charlie-Gibbs Fracture Zone (CGFZ), to the west by the Flemish Cap and the Grand Banks of Newfoundland, to the east by the Mid-Atlantic Ridge and to the south by the Azores (Figure 1).
+The [proposed] MPA is bounded in the north by the Charlie-Gibbs Fracture Zone (CGFZ), to the west by the Flemish Cap and the Grand Banks of Newfoundland and to the east by the Mid-Atlantic Ridge and to the south the Azores (Figure 1).

-The Site includes the Northwest Atlantic Mid-Ocean Canyon, a depositional-erosional feature that extends from the Labrador Sea to the Sohm Abyssal Plain (Heezen et al., 1969; Hesse et al., 1987).
+The [proposed] MPA includes the Northwest Atlantic Mid-Ocean Canyon, a depositional-erosional feature that extends from the Labrador Sea to the Sohm Abyssal Plain (Heezen et al., 1969; Hesse et al., 1987).
 In the south-west the area is characterised by an abyssal plain, >4000 m deep.
 To the north and east the area shoals towards the CGFZ and Mid-Atlantic Ridge.
 Here the bathymetry is more complex, with narrow canyons and seamounts (Figure 2).
-There are 47 seamounts within the NACES MPA boundary that range in depth from ~4500m to ~1900m below sea level, including the Evlanov Seamount in the centre of the Site (Kim and Wessel 2011; Morato et al. 2016).
+There are 47 seamounts within the [proposed] MPA boundary that range in depth from ~4500m to ~1900m below sea level, including the Evlanov Seamount in the centre of the [proposed] MPA (Kim and Wessel 2011; Morato et al. 2016).